jennymai10/claraxo/README.md

 The frontend will be available at `http://localhost:3000/`.

-At this point, it should auto-direct you to the log in page.
-Put in the superuser login details you created earlier.
-If you land on the Dashboard page, you're logged in.
-In your backend terminal, you should see a 200-code successful POST request to login: "POST /auth/login/ HTTP/1.1" 200.
-If you see a red 400-code "POST /auth/login/ HTTP/1.1" 400, something went wrong (can be wrong username, password,...).

 ## WHENEVER YOU COME BACK TO WORK ON THE PROJECT

 1. **Activate the Virtual Environment:**